 - Congestive cardiac failure and cardiogenic shock.

-- If treated rapidly, ventricular tachycardia (VT) generally has a favourable short-term outcome.
+- If treated rapidly, VT generally has a favourable short-term outcome.

 - Long-term prognosis depends upon the underlying cardiac disease.